 For instance, using a boar bristle beard brush can often benefit the beard and even stimulate the growth, but brushing too aggressively, too often, or immediately after the shower, is guaranteed route to a thinning beard.

-On top of this, washing the beard too often can make it dry and brittle, damaging the facial hair over time.
+On top of this, washing the beard too often can make the skin underneath it dry and brittle, damaging the facial hair over time.
 Some experts claim that the healthiest beard is the 3-day beard, so washing it just a couple of times per week isn’t a bad idea at all.

 Lastly, many beard products like beard oils and balms, use ingredients that are known as DHT-blockers.
 Thinking you’re “nourishing” the beard and dousing your face with these, can end up accidentally thinning the facial hair instead.